Adwaitsharadmore/Movie-Recommendation/README.md

 ## 📊 Dataset
 - The system is powered by a movie dataset containing details such as titles, genres, and ratings.
 - Ensure the dataset is placed in the `data/` directory before running the application.
+- You can find the dataset from Kaggle https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata

 ---